paulolc/paulolc.online/content/posts/2020-12-30-wslpath-convert-windows-paths-to-wsl-equivalents.md

   Use wslpath.
 category: tips
 ---
-WSL is embeded in my workflow alongside my IDEs VS Code, Intellij IDEA and windows explorer.
-I use it for everything.
+WSL is embeded in my workflow and an essential element of my toolbox alongside windows explorer and my IDEs: VS Code and Intellij IDEA.
+I use WSL for everything.
 From launching programs to search for strings in code or documents.
+It's my preferred way of launching apps.
+I even have an alias to docker.exe instead of using the linux docker command.

 Many times I'm browsing the filesystem through my work directories and in one specific directory I want to search files from there.
 Usually I use the find command, but I have to convert the windows path I have in windows explorer to its WSL counterpart which is different.
 So, tipically I do it by hand.
-I replace the 'C:\' with '/mnt/c' and replace the backward slashes ('\') with forward ones ('/')  as posix dictates it.
+I replace the 'C:\' with '/mnt/c' and replace the backward slashes ('\\') with forward ones ('/')  as posix dictates.
 This is cumbersome and for long it bothered me.

 Finally I took the time to search for a tool to do it and there it was: **wslpath**